Optimizing Behavior Change: Addressing Neurological Resistance

 At the core of every failed behavior change attempt is a misalignment between motivation and executive function.
 Research identifies these as two interactive but distinct brain systems, and I consistently observe that clients who understand this distinction stop blaming themselves and start engineering solutions.

 The Will represents motivation and subjective value.
 The ventromedial prefrontal cortex and ventral striatum encode how much you want a given outcome.
 The dopamine system, originating in the ventral tegmental area, assigns reward value to experiences based on past learning and predicted future outcomes.
-When you contemplate behavior change — starting an exercise program, committing to a neuroscience-based program, restructuring your daily habits — your ventromedial prefrontal cortex calculates whether the subjective value justifies the effort.
+When you contemplate behavior change — starting an exercise program, committing to a mastering the executive mindset for lasting success, restructuring your daily habits — your ventromedial prefrontal cortex calculates whether the subjective value justifies the effort.

 The critical problem: new behaviors lack a history of learned rewards.
 Your brain has never experienced the dopamine signal from achieving the goal, so the subjective value starts low or even negative.
 Meanwhile, familiar behaviors — scrolling, comfort eating, avoiding difficult conversations — are tagged with immediate, proven reward value.
 The competition is not even close.